lseror/outscale-image-factory/docs/bootstrap.md

 # Bootstraping a Turnkey Linux factory on the Outscale cloud

  1. Create a Linux instance.
-This example uses a Debian Squeeze instance.
-Attach a `20GB` volume named `/dev/sdb` to the instance.
+This example uses a Debian Wheezy instance.

+ 2. Attach a `20GB` volume named `/dev/sdb` to the instance.

- 2. Open a shell on the instance and install the dependencies:
+ 3. Open a shell on the instance and install the dependencies:
  ```
 apt-get update
 apt-get install qemu-utils unzip parted lvm2 git rsync wget
  ```

- 3. Download the [tkldev appliance VMDK](http://www.turnkeylinux.org/tkldev) and unpack it:
+ 4. Download the [tkldev appliance VMDK](http://www.turnkeylinux.org/tkldev) and unpack it:
  ```
 ZIPFILE=turnkey-tkldev-13.0-wheezy-amd64-vmdk.zip
 wget http://downloads.sourceforge.net/project/turnkeylinux/vmdk/$ZIPFILE